My Origin Story

 We also secured equity investment to cover the project's risk capital.

 The negotiations were endless.
 Flying between London, Beijing, and Simferopol.
 I still remember those 5-hour layovers in Dubai or Istanbul.
 Formal meetings that would go into long lunches or dinners, with hours of toasts before anyone discussed business.
-It was challenging but also great fun.
+It was difficult but also great fun.

-We weren't just advisors; we were operators.
+We weren't just advisors.
+We were operators.
 We held significant equity in the holding company and had real skin in the game.

 We spent considerable time in both Ukraine and China, hosted senior government visits in both countries, and built relationships at every level.